 Many creditors allow you to pick or change the date you pay, so go online or call to find out.

 While changes may take a few billing cycles to go into effect, having the same due date for multiple bills can simplify your life.
-And it can be helpful to set up your bills for right after payday if you’re concerned about overspending and not having enough money left to pay them later.

 3. Add your payments to a calendar